 Taking a Site-Wide Approach

-In order to help the designer take a site-wide approach to stormwater management, PWD offers enhanced tools such as new guidance for Stormwater Management Trading and placing SMPs in series.
+In order to help the designer take a site-wide approach to stormwater management, PWD offers enhanced tools such as new guidance on placing SMPs in series and Stormwater Management Banking and Trading.
 Understanding these options is critical when evaluating where and how much stormwater will need to be managed, addressing applicable Stormwater Regulations across multiple SMPs, and reserving various portions of a site for stormwater management.
-A designer unfamiliar with Stormwater Management Trading or SMP in series strategies is referred to Section 3.2.4 for suggestions on getting started.
+A designer unfamiliar with placing SMPs in series or Stormwater Management Banking and Trading is referred to Sections 3.2.3 and 3.2.4, respectively, for suggestions on getting started.

 In using Chapter 3, the designer should understand that some design decisions regarding specific stormwater management strategies can also impact the applicability of the Stormwater Regulations and the appropriate Review Path of a project.
 As a result, the designer may need to revisit Chapter 1 and Chapter 2 to make sure these initial determinations remain valid.